Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 Prerequisites

 This tutorial builds on an MLOps pipeline example first introduced in our blog series on CI and CD for machine learning.
-We recommend you read through these first to gain a better understanding of the project we will be working with.
+We recommend you read through these first to gain a better understanding of the project you will be working with.

 The repository is slightly changed from the previous examples to better work with the specific Scaleway cloud provider and Pulumi.